 The far west is on the edge, things are different here.
 We're surrounded on three sides by the sea, and it has a strong influence on our lives.

 The sea brings us everything from our food to our weather, and so many recreational opportunities too.
 When you are lucky enough to grow up near the sea its pull is strong, more than a few weeks away from it is too much.
-Here in the far west of Cornwall the sea surrounds us, you're never more than a few miles from it.
+Here in the far west of Cornwall the sea surrounds us.
+The beauty of this region is wherever you stay, you're never more than a few miles from a beach.

 Choose from hidden coves like Poldark's Porthgwarra, to those that feature in world wide top tens such as Sennen and Porthcurno.
 See our list of favourites on our Beaches page.